UO-CIS-322/proj1-pageserver/README.md

 # README #

-A "getting started" project for CIS 322, software engineering 1 at University of Oregon.
+A "getting started" project for CIS 322, introduction to software engineering,  at University of Oregon.

 ### What is this repository for? ###